SavannahAdamsss/GreenSheetEase/proposal.md

 * Billing Information
 * Submission Button

-# What technologies do you plan to use?:
+## What technologies do you plan to use?

 * React Native
 * Swift
 * HTML
 * CSS Grid
 * JavaScript
+* Node.js
 * Cypress
 * Knex
 * Express